Save big (up to $1,875) on small business tools with our free membership, business.com+

 Professional organization

-This structure is most commonly found in educational institutions, accounting firms and law firms, where there are a lot of specialists working for one entity.
-Because every worker has such unique proficiency, senior management can have difficulty maintaining control and managing them as these professionals have autonomy.
+This structure is most commonly found in educational institutions, accounting firms and law firms, where many specialists work for one entity.
+Because every worker has such unique proficiency, senior management can have difficulty maintaining control and managing them, as these professionals have autonomy.

 • Standardized work processes